crisostomi/gladia-website/content/authors/postolache/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am a researcher with interest in the fields of generative models and audio processing and I have a strong track record of developing innovative solutions to complex problems.
+I am a PhD student with interest in the fields of generative models and audio processing and I have a strong track record of developing innovative solutions to complex problems.

 My work has focused on enabling source separation using latent autoregressive models in VQ-VAE domains, proposing a Bayesian sampling technique based on fully discrete likelihood functions.
 I pursued an internship at Dolby Laboratories where I improved universal sound separation using adversarial techniques.
 I have combined my expertise in music generation and source separation to develop a diffusion-based model that can perform both tasks simultaneously.